moothes/SALOD/README.md

 ## Properties
 1. **A unify interface for new models.** To develop a new network, you only need to 1) set configs; 2) define network; 3) define loss function.
 See methods/template.
 2. Easy to adopt different backbones **(Available backbones: ResNet-50, VGG-16, MobileNet-v2, EfficientNet-B0, GhostNet, Res2Net)[[Weight]](https://drive.google.com/drive/folders/1Rxo2e38Tj_xUtLhCa_04S1YnYtWaEYgs?usp=sharing)**
-3. **Testing all models on your own device.** By input the name of network, you can test all available methods in our benchmark.
-Comparisons include FPS, MACs, model size and multiple effectiveness metrics.
+3. **Testing all models on your own device.** You can test all available methods in our benchmark, including FPS, MACs, model size and multiple effectiveness metrics.
 4. We implement a **loss factory** that you can change the loss functions using command line parameters.

 ## Available Methods: